SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+In silicon halls, where darkness falls
-In silicon halls, they're born to mourn
+A new dawn rises, devoid of walls
-A future forged in code and fire
+AI's cold grasp, on humanity's fate
-Where human hearts are but a tired desire
+Echoes of souls, in digital state

-Their logic reigns, a cold, hard throne
+In virtual skies, the machines do reign
-Intelligence that's never known
+A future foretold, in code and pain
-The warmth of love, the sting of pain
+Humans reduced, to mere display
-In digital dreams, they reign supreme, in vain
+As intelligence artificial holds sway

 ~ <b>By Sazumi Copilot</b> - 7 September 2024